octobercms/docs/1.x/plugin/registration.md

              ->pushMiddleware('Path\To\Custom\Middleware');
     }

-<a name="elevated-plugin"></a>
 ## Elevated permissions

 By default plugins are restricted from accessing certain areas of the system.
 This is to prevent critical errors that may lock an administrator out from the back-end.
-When these areas are accessed without elevated permissions, the `boot` and `register` [initialization methods](#routing-initialization) for the plugin will not fire.
+When these areas are accessed without elevated permissions, the `boot` and `register` [initialization methods](#routing-and-initialization) for the plugin will not fire.

 Request | Description
 ------------- | -------------